 With internet usage up by as much as 50%, your target audience is likely at home online looking for solutions.
-This is the perfect opportunity for you to focus on post-click experiences.
-Ensure you’re segmenting audiences and creating post-click experiences at scale to make most of these uncertain times.
+This is the perfect opportunity for you to focus on post-click landing pages.
+Ensure you’re segmenting audiences and creating post-click landing pages at scale to make most of these uncertain times.

-Post-click experiences are essential at establishing first impressions and keeping people focused on your offer.
+Post-click landing pages are essential at establishing first impressions and keeping people focused on your offer.
 So, the more you can make an immediate, positive impression, the better chance you have at converting them.